waqarahmed6095/company_researcher/README.md

 5. **Running the Workflow in Studio**:
    - Visualize each step of the workflow, make real-time edits, and monitor the workflow’s state.
-   - **Important Note**: Due to a current bug in LangGraph Studio, human-in-the-loop interactions may not function as expected.
+   - **Important Note**: Due to a current bug, human-in-the-loop interactions may not function as expected.
 If a cluster cannot be automatically selected, the tool will attempt to re-cluster instead.

 LangGraph Studio provides a hands-on approach to refining the workflow, enhancing both development efficiency and output reliability.